 Classification & Phylogeny

-The species in captivity is generally described as U. ornata and is easily recognized throughout the pet trade by its small to medium size and specialized coloration.
-Scientifically, this species can be classified, according to the 2009 paper by Thomas Wilms, as Uromastyx ornata ornata, to distinguish the Ornate from the smaller subspecies U. ornata philbyi, often recognized as U. philbyi without the subspecies designation; however, the genetic difference between ornata and philbyi is only 0.7 %.
+The species in captivity is generally described as U. ornata, easily recognized throughout the pet trade by its small to medium size and specialized coloration.
+Scientifically, this species can be classified, according to the 2009 paper by Thomas Wilms, within the Ocellata clade of closely related Uromastyx species, including U. ocellata, U. ornata, U. philbyi, U. yemenensis, U. shobraki and U. benti).
+Within this clade, Ornates and the very closely related U. philbyi form a poly-typic species, with the two being sub-species within this taxa.
+The genetic difference between ornata and philbyi is only 0.7 %.
 The common name for the philbyi subspecies is Arabian Blue Uromastyx.